Colorado River Management Plan (CRMP)

-While there is a substantial increase in user days for noncommercial boaters, it comes largely in the non-summer season and at the expense of resource preservation and is still far short of fulfilling do-it-yourself demand.
+While the 2006 CRMP allowed for a substantial increase in user days for noncommercial boaters, it comes largely in the non-summer season and at the expense of resource preservation and is still far short of fulfilling do-it-yourself demand.
 The bulk of new non-commercial river-running access (1,500 people) comes in the November to February "winter" season.
 Meanwhile, for the motorized concessionaires, it is essentially business as usual.
 They gained more user days, and retain their huge share of summer use.
 The proposal to require 4 days to Phantom for motor tours was dropped, ensuring that quickie-trip profits continue unabated.
 And still, guide use is not counted against outfitter allocation.

 The Parks demand-measuring all-boater registration proposal was dropped.
 It would have adjusted commercial allocation according to true demand.
-This omission locks in the status quo split allocation for the life of plan, which could be 20 years, and dooms noncommercial boaters to continued discrimination and disenfranchisement.
-The Park will institute a one-visit-per year policy for all river runners, commercial and noncommercial alike (excluding guides.)
+This omission locks in the status quo split allocation for the life of the plan, which could be 20 years, and dooms noncommercial boaters to continued discrimination and disenfranchisement.
+The 2006 River Plan instituted a one-visit-per year policy for all river runners, commercial and noncommercial alike (excluding guides) year round, including the dead of winter when there are no concession services.

 CRMP Reading Guide